LaurenceTimothyMGarcia/CS3110Project1/README.md

 The first project in CS 3110 involved creating a DFA system that recognizes any Java decimal floating point literals.

 # DFA
-I started by drawing out a DFA, with the alphabet of the following symbols {d, t, e, f}.
+I started by drawing out a DFA, with the alphabet of the following symbols {d, t, e, f, u, m}.
-- 'd' represents digits
+- 'd' represents digits 0-9
 - 't' represents the decimal dot '.'
 - 'e' represents the exponent part
 - 'f' represents the float or double type suffix, such as 'f' or 'd'
+- 'u' represents spaces/underscores
+- 'm' represents the plus or minus sign after the exponent e part

-The DFA that I created comprises of 11 states, with one being a trash state and 3 accept states.
+The DFA that I created comprises of 11 states, with one being a trash state and 4 accept states.
 The following image is the DFA I created.
 ![alt text](https://github.com/LaurenceTimothyMGarcia/CS3110Project1/blob/main/Images/DFA_Drawn.jpg)
 Same DFA recreated in JFlaps